proj-linux/vagrant-saltstack-docker-sample/README.md

 TODO
 ====

-* Add docker containers for the application.
-* Move files around for a beautiful layout.
 * Re-provisioning hangs on stop/start salt-master.
 Probably a bug in saltstack/bootstrap/initctl/etc.
 * Try docker provider to save some memory (causes a lot of issues if just switched).